Premium Payment Terms | Types | Benefits

 - Limited Premium Payment Term: The other possibility is that the premium paying term is shorter than the policy term.
 In such cases, you pay premiums for a limited time, but the life insurance coverage continues until the policy term expires.
 For example, you may select a policy duration of 20 years but pay premiums only for the first ten years.

-- Single Premium Payment Term: The entire premium amount is paid as a lump sum in one installment for the policy coverage till the end of the policy.
+- Single Premium Payment Term: The entire premium amount is paid as a lump sum in one instalment for the policy coverage till the end of the policy.
 For example, you may select a policy duration of 60 years but pay premium once as a single premium.

 Siddhant Dubey - Writer & Photographer